Olivia Nuzzi: Robert F. Kennedy Jr. scandal

-American Canto
+Vanity Fair and American Canto

-In November 2025, publisher Simon & Schuster announced the upcoming publication of Nuzzi's memoir, American Canto, described as "a mesmerizing firsthand account of the warping of American reality over the past decade as Donald Trump has risen to dominance—from a participatory witness who got so far inside the distortion field that it swallowed her whole."
-While not mentioned by name, Kennedy is expected to be a subject of the memoir.
+In September 2025, Nuzzi was announced as the new West Coast Editor for Vanity Fair.
+Two months later, publisher Simon & Schuster announced the upcoming publication of Nuzzi's memoir, American Canto, described as "a mesmerizing firsthand account of the warping of American reality over the past decade as Donald Trump has risen to dominance—from a participatory witness who got so far inside the distortion field that it swallowed her whole."
+While not mentioned by name, Kennedy was understood to be a subject of the memoir when it released in December.
+It was excerpted in Vanity Fair.

+Later in 2025, Nuzzi's ex-fiancé Ryan Lizza then claimed that in 2020, she had an affair with presidential candidate Mark Sanford while covering his campaign.
+Nuzzi's lawyer issued a statement: "In American Canto, Ms. Nuzzi discusses the only instance in her long career as a journalist in which she had an improper relationship with someone she was covering."
+(Lizza wrote that Nuzzi said the affair took place after she published her profile of Sanford.)
+After Lizza's post, Vanity Fair announced that it was reviewing its relationship with Nuzzi.
+In a second post, Lizza also claimed that Nuzzi had de facto acted as a political operative for Kennedy by running catch and kill operations on his behalf that shared opposition research and information from confidential sources with his campaign.
+Nuzzi described Lizza's claim as harassment and an attempt to damage her reputation.

+Sales of American Canto were lower than expected, with CNN reporting it hit number 6,709 on Amazon's bestseller list.

+In December 2025, Vanity Fair publisher Condé Nast announced that Nuzzi's contract would expire at the end of the year.

 Recognition

 In 2017, Nuzzi was named to Forbess 2018 30 Under 30 list.
 In 2019, Nuzzi was awarded a "NEXT" award by the American Society of Magazine Editors.
 She was also a finalist for the 2023 National Magazine Award for feature writing.